Mafarein/Natural-language-processing/README.md

-# NLP - Clustering newssgroup clustering
+# NLP - Clustering newsgroup clustering

 The project, undertaken by a team of two, involved data preprocessing, visualizing textual data using the t-SNE technique and applying various clustering algorithms such as hierarchical clustering.